 How can I become a Habitat home buyer?

-You must qualify based on income, credit, and repayment ability.
+You must qualify based on income, have an acceptable credit history, and show that you have repayment ability.
 Show income history for past 2 years and probability of continued income.
 Be willing to partner with habitat.
+Be able to secure pre-qualification of loan approval from one of our lending partners.
 Be willing to put in 500 hours of sweat equity and pay a $500 down payment.
 Then make payments on the home for up to 30 years.

 What does a Habitat home include:

 - Decorating choices

 - Donated Whirlpool range and refrigerator (When available)

 - And much more!